Court asked to stop work at Formosa Plastics’ Louisiana site

 Groups represented by the Center for Biological Diversity made the request to the federal judge overseeing a lawsuit filed in January against the Army Corps of Engineers for approving wetlands permits for the project.

-U.S. District Judge Randall D. Moss is likely to rule on the motion within weeks, Julie Teel Simmonds, an attorney for the center, said in a news release.
+U.S. District Judge Randolph D. Moss is likely to rule on the motion within weeks, Julie Teel Simmonds, an attorney for the center, said in a news release.

 The Corps cannot comment on pending litigation, spokesman Ricky Boyett said.

-Note: This story has been corrected to show that the judge’s first name is Randolph not Randall.